Advanced Physiotherapy Clinic

-Can physiotherapy cure paralysis
+can physiotherapy cure paralysis ?

 Physiotherapy is a silver lining for lost dreams due to paralysis.
 Paralysis is a medical condition that restricts body movement due to loss of muscles.
 People suffering from paralysis do not only lose sensation in the affected body area but also become incapable of effective movement like walking, running and sitting properly.
 With this condition, patients rely mainly on physiotherapy for quick recovery.
 With this being said, physiotherapy for paralysis patients in Thane is a medical program that has helped thousands of people to recover.

-But one thing that patients should always keep in mind is that the results are highly unpredictable and dependable on the paralysis attack severity.
+But one thing that patients should always keep in mind is that the results are highly unpredictable and dependent on the paralysis attack severity.
 To get in physiotherapy, one should be medically stable for physical exercise.

 Symptoms of Paralysis Attack :